Dipenduroy/Microservice-CDC-Mysql/README.md

 ## Insert records in source
 `insert into customers(id,first_name,last_name,email) values(1005,'1','1','1');`

+## Delete a record in source
+`delete from customers where id=1005;`

+## Add column in source : Column will only be added if any new insert sql statement is found with the new column
+`ALTER TABLE customers
+  ADD phone varchar(40)  NULL
+    AFTER email;`

+## Rename column name in source : Column will only be added if any new insert sql statement is found with the new column,but old data in not available in new column.
+So only rename columns if data are not added in old field
+`ALTER TABLE customers
+  CHANGE COLUMN phone mobile
+    varchar(20) NULL;`

+## Remove a column in source : Column is not removed : Remove is not yet supported
+`ALTER TABLE customers
+  DROP COLUMN mobile;`

+## Unique index/Auto increment column is not added in destination, but due to it no adverse effect is found yet

 ## Connect to Mysql Destination:
 `docker-compose -f docker-compose-mysql.yaml exec mysqldestination bash -c 'mysql -u $MYSQL_USER -p$MYSQL_PASSWORD inventory'`